NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 Ground constraints
 ~~~~~~~~~~~~~~~~~~

-Optimizing the cameras to reduce the jitter and make them
+Optimizing the cameras to reduce the jitter and make them self-consistent can
-self-consistent can result in the camera system moving away from the
+result in the camera system moving away from the initial location or warping in
-initial location or warping in any eventually produced DEM.
+any eventually produced DEM.

-Hence, ground (and camera) constraints are very important.
-This tool
+Hence, ground and camera constraints are very important.
+This tool uses
-uses several kinds of constraints.
-They are described below, and an
+several kinds of constraints.
+They are described below, and an example of
-example of comparing different ground constraints them is given in
+comparing different ground constraints is given in :numref:`jitter_pleiades`.
-:numref:`jitter_pleiades`.

 .. _jitter_tri_constraint: